-The recommendation relation; stability.
-The notion of the epistemic utility of a constant act raises an interesting issue that is important to our present project.
-All constant acts are, of course, always available in the sense explicated in section 2.1.
-So, at every time, the agent is to regard all constant acts as available options between which he can choose.
-Therefore, an ideally rational agent is able to hold a probability distribution p as his credence distribution only if p, by the lights of p itself, maximizes expected utility - that is, only if $(\forall q \in \mathcal{P})(EU^p(k_p) \geq EU^p(k_q))$.
-If this condition fails, the minute the agent found himself holding p, he would be compelled to move to some other distribution q that maximized EU calculated with respect to p - which is to say that an ideally rational agent could not hold p in the first place, even for a moment.6
+This ever-present availability of all constant acts has an interesting consequence within our cognitive decision theory.
+Recall (from section 2.1) that we are assuming that the epistemically rational agent always performs that available act that maximizes expected epistemic utility.
+Therefore, an ideally rational agent is able to hold a probability distribution p as his credence distribution only if the corresponding constant act k_p , by the lights of p itself, maximizes expected epistemic utility - that is, only if $(\forall q \in \mathcal{P})(EU^p(k_p) \ge EU^p(k_q))$.
+If this condition fails, the minute the agent found himself holding p, he would be compelled to move to some other distribution q that maximized expected epistemic utility calculated with respect to p - which is to say that an ideally rational agent could not hold p in the first place, even for a moment.